Preffect-Inc/lead-engineer-coding-challenge/README.md

 - Write tests (unit and/or integration) for the notification pipeline and the refactored user lookup logic.
 - Integrate tests into the provided CI workflow.
 - Provide a Dockerfile and ensure the project can run in a container.
-- Document your solution, design decisions, and instructions for running the code and tests in this README.
+- Document your solution, design decisions, and instructions for running the code and tests.

 ### Time Expectation
-This exercise is scoped to about 6-8 hours.
+This exercise is scoped to about 4-8 hours.
 We do not expect a production-ready final product, but we want to see how you think and what trade-offs you make.

 ### Running the Base Project